Meherdeep/Interactive-Broadcasting/README.md

 A sample repository made for #LiveCodeSession series on 05/30.

 Use this repo to build your own interactivee broadcasting app.
+The complete code is present under the Example directory.

 ## Pre-requisites
  - APP ID (Go to console.agora.io to get your own app id)